FOMO AND HOW TO HANDLE WANDERLUST

 Unless you live alone in the middle of a field, you probably haven’t seen everything there is to see where you live.
 Most places will have something you haven’t experienced before, even if it is something you are not be extremely interested in.
 Perhaps an activity you have seen but always put off, or one you thought you would never try.
 Maybe now is the time to try it.

-I tried to learn golf.
-I came to the conclusion that hitting a ball into a hole was far less interesting than drinking at the clubhouse afterwards.
+I tried to learn golf and came to the conclusion that hitting a ball into a hole was far less interesting than drinking at the clubhouse afterwards.
 I started skipping the golf part, and then later the clubhouse part because there are better places to drink.
 Golf is not for me, but I found that out by trying.

 Even the most ordinary daily commute can be made interesting if you only slow down and take a moment to look around you, truly observe what is happening.
 Some will try convince you it’s called mindfulness, like it’s some kind of new thing that people haven’t been practising for the last several thousand years through various techniques.